25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 19. Visit the Maui Winery

-Not a Maui beer fan?
-You’ll be happy to know that Maui has something for every traveler’s taste buds.
 Maui Wine is not just the island’s only vineyard, but it’s the oldest in all of Hawaii.
-Here you’ll find 23 acres of grapevines all near the scenic Haleakala Volcano.
+Here you’ll find 23 acres of grapevines that sit near the scenic Haleakala Volcano.

 This is the best place to taste the famous pineapple wine made with real gold pineapples.
 Even if you’re not a wine connoisseur, visiting the vineyard is one of the best things to do on Maui Hawaii!